 Regardless of the benefits, as an employer you have a responsibility to ensure the wellbeing of your team.

-In fact, The Health and Safety at Work Act mandates you to look after all aspects of health and safety at work, this includes mental health and wellbeing as well as safety.
+In fact, provincial health & safety Acts, Codes and Regulations recommend that employers look after all aspects of health and safety at work, this includes mental health and wellbeing as well as safety.

-But how do you put these legal and moral duties into action?
+But how do you put these duties into action?
 These simple steps are sure to put you on the right path: